 Over the past 20 years, I have spent thousands of hours on my mat learning from wonderful teachers in both one-on-one settings and in workshops.
 I have come to understand that yoga is a lifelong journey of learning about the Self.
 As a result, my yoga journey is influenced by the lessons I learn from my family and children, the students who come to my classes, my own physical practice and my meditation practice.
 My personal experience is threaded into my teaching and my students tell me that my hands-on approach is gentle, encouraging and lighthearted.
 You will always find a little laughter in my class.
 My focus is to support others to discover and release patterns of stress and tension, and to find more ease and joy through breathwork and movement.
 I look forward to sharing my passion for yoga with you!

 My yoga teaching studies began in 1998.
 This was a 2 year (500 hour +) Yoga Teacher Training certification at the Helen Duquette Yoga Studio in Streetsville, Ontario.
 I am a certified Yoga Ed™ instructor (K-8), received an additional 250 hour Yoga Teacher Training, Restorative Yoga Training, Yoga Nidra Training and Yin Yoga training.
-At present, I am completing my Reiki Mastery program.
+I am also a Reiki Mastery.
 I am very grateful to my mom and all of my teachers past and present, especially Elissa Gallander and Helen Duquette.

 I am a gifted healer and trust my intuition; and I welcome you to walk your path with confidence.
 During my time in seclusion, by Georgian Bay, I began to open up to my light and personal power.
 I began to remove the masks and walls from around myself, and soon discovered my unique voice; thanks to the many teachers along my path.
 With their guidance I started a home practice consisting of Meditation, Self-Inquiry, and Yoga, nearly a decade ago, which helped me to understand my, my journey and my soul's purpose.
 As a Certified Yoga Instructor, Reiki Master-Teacher, and Meditation Instructor, I will help you step into your power and light with confidence and inner wellness.